GuySie/ha-meural/README.md

 `media_player.turn_on`
 `media_player.turn_off`

-Service `media_player.play_media` can be used in 2 different ways:
+Service `media_player.play_media` can be used in 3 different ways:
-1. Displays artwork hosted on the Meural servers on your Canvas.
-Set parameter `media_content_id` to the item ID of the artwork you wish to display.
-You will only be able to play items that you have permission for, i.e. artwork you have uploaded yourself or that your Meural membership gives you access to.
-If the item is not in the currently selected playlist, the Canvas will also switch to an *'All works'* playlist that contains all items you have played in this manner.
-2. Temporarily displays an image from a specified URL on your Canvas.
+1. Temporarily displays an image from a specified URL on your Canvas.
 Set parameter `media_content_type` to `image/jpg` or `image/png`, depending on your image type, and set `media_content_id` to the URL of the image you want to display.
 The amount of time these images will display can be set with parameter `previewDuration` using service `meural.set_device_option`.
 This is most suitable for use in automations when you wish to display images temporarily on the Canvas without uploading them as artwork to the Meural servers.
+2. Displays artwork hosted on the Meural servers on your Canvas.
+Set parameter `media_content_type` to `item` and set parameter `media_content_id` to the item ID of the artwork you wish to display.
+You will only be able to play items that you have permission for, i.e. artwork you have uploaded yourself or that your Meural membership gives you access to.
+If the item is not in the currently selected playlist, the Canvas will also switch to an *'All works'* playlist that contains all items you have played in this manner.
+3. Displays a playlist/album that is already uploaded to your Canvas.
+Set parameter `media_content_type` to `playlist` and parameter `media_content_id` to the gallery ID of the playlist or album that you wish to display.
+You will not be able to display a playlist or album that has not yet been sent to the Canvas.
+Please note that albums are assigned a 'fake' gallery ID on your Canvas to represent them that is not the same as their album ID on the Meural servers.

 ![Meural Canvas in entity settings](https://raw.githubusercontent.com/GuySie/ha-meural/master/images/entitysettings.png)